SemiViral/Evealyn-IRC-Bot/README.md

 And if you would like to get the max ID value of the table, just use `IrcBot.GetLastDatabaseId();`.
 This will return an `Int32`.

 # Ending note
-I'm quite bad at doing comprehensive ReadMe's, so if I've missed anything feel free to e-mail me at semiviral@gmail.com, or I can be found on IRC at: irc.foonetic.net/#ministryofsillywalks
+I'm quite bad at doing comprehensive 'ReadMe's, so if I've missed anything feel free to e-mail me at semiviral@gmail.com.